-Things you should do Remind any doctor or dentist you visit that you or your child are using CRESEMBA.
-If you or your child are going to have surgery, tell the surgeon or anaesthetist that you or your child are taking this medicine.
+Things you should do Remind any doctor or dentist you visit that you are using CRESEMBA.
+If you are going to have surgery, tell the surgeon or anaesthetist that you are taking this medicine.
 If you become pregnant while taking this medicine, tell your doctor immediately.
 Things you should not do Do not stop using this medicine suddenly or lower the dosage without checking with your doctor.
 Driving or using machines This medicine may cause confusion, tiredness and sleepiness in some people.
 If you have any of these symptoms, do not drive, operate machinery or do anything else that could be dangerous.
 Looking after your medicine Capsules: Keep your capsules in the original pack until it is time to take them and store in a cool dry place where the temperature stays below 25°C. Powder for injection: This will be stored correctly in the pharmacy or on the hospital ward.